MMSB-MOBI/martinize-db/README.md

 - Node 12+ and NPM 6+
 - A working SMTP server to send e-mails

+## Deploy

+An advanced deploy procedure has been written to [Deploy.md](./Deploy.md) file.
+Please ignore this file and see it instead.

 ## Setting up the project

+The following procedure assume GROMACS is installed, all your virtual environnements are set properly or your python executables are aware of martinize, insane and other requirements.

 First, clone the project with `git`.
 ```bash